 Institute for Clinical Systems Improvement

 ICSI is a non-profit organization formed in 1993 in direct response to the Minnesota Health Action Group’s stipulation that providers participating in The Action Group’s new preferred provider organization developed in 1992 have continuous quality improvement programs in place.
-Founding organizations were HealthPartners, Mayo Clinic and Park Nicollet Health Services.
-Today, ICSI is a membership organization comprised of 55 medical groups representing about 85 percent of Minnesota physicians.
+Founding organizations were HealthPartners, Mayo Clinic, and Park Nicollet Health Services.
+Today, ICSI is a membership organization comprised of 50 medical groups representing about 8,500 clinicians in Minnesota and surrounding areas.
 Its demonstrated collaborative and innovative processes enable ICSI to unite diverse stakeholders in the health care system to deliver patient-centered and value-driven care.
-For more information on the work done by ICSI, click here.
+For more information, click here.

 Patient Centered Outcomes Research Institute